noaoch/18.065-MatrixMethods-Project/README.md

 ## 5. Conclusion and Future Directions

-This report establishes a rigorous theoretical foundation for UltraGCN and its variants, highlighting how closed-form infinite-layer propagation and graph-constraint losses influence embedding quality.
+This report summarizes theoretical foundation for UltraGCN and its variants, highlighting how closed-form infinite-layer propagation and graph-constraint losses influence embedding quality.
 Future work includes tighter generalization guarantees and exploration of novel spectral filters.